 So, don’t worry about the day-to-day fluctuations.
 Pay attention to the average for each week.

 Tracking your weight is simple enough, but how do you calculate body-fat percentage and track that?

 Tracking Body-Fat Percentage

-There are actually some scales that automatically calculate your body-fat percentage with an electrical signal.
-They are convenient and nifty, but I don’t actually recommend them.
+There are actually some scales that calculate your body-fat percentage with an electrical signal.
+They are convenient and nifty, but I don’t really recommend them.
 I got one and found it to be unreliable.

 Instead, I recommend two simple and affordable tools: Measuring tape + body-fat calipers.